-32. Provide the reference to the in-effect ordinance or regulatory mechanism submitted above to address post-construction storm water runoff from new development and redevelopment projects, including preventing or minimizing water quality impacts.
+32. Provide the reference to the in-effect ordinance or regulatory mechanism submitted above to address postconstruction storm water runoff from new development and redevelopment projects, including preventing or minimizing water quality impacts.
 The ordinance or other regulatory mechanism shall apply to private, commercial, and public projects, including projects where the applicant is the developer.
 This requirement may be met using a single ordinance or regulatory mechanism or a combination of ordinances and regulatory mechanisms.
 If not available at this time, provide the date the ordinance or regulatory mechanism will be available.

-Appendix G - Post Construction Stormwater Runoff Control, Section B. The Village intends to adopt the revised Oakland County Water Resources Commissioner (OCWRC) Engineering Standards for Storm Water Facilities once they are completed and approved by the MDEQ.
+Appendix J - Stormwater Management Ordinance, Section 1229.03.
+The Village adopted the Oakland County Standards in Section 1229.03 of the Stormwater Management Ordinance.
+The Village intends to continue to administer and enforce the Oakland County Water Resources Commissioner (OCWRC) Engineering Standards for Storm Water Facilities once they are revised to meet the new permit requirements and are approved by the MDEQ.
+The current OCWRC standards are attached in Appendix G.